Efficient multi port-based teleportation schemes: Preliminary Mathematical Results

 \subsection{Partial trace over Young projectors}

 In this section we present a set of auxiliary lemmas which are crucial for the presentation in the further sections.
-Introducing notation $\tr_{(k)}=\tr_{n-2k+1,\ldots,n-k}$, denoting the partial trace over a set $\{n-2k+1,\ldots,n-k\}$ of particles, and recalling the notation \be V^{(k)}:=V^{t_{n}}_{n-2k+1,n}V^{t_{n-1}}_{n-2k+2,n-1}\cdots V^{t_{n-k+1}}_{n-k,n-k+1} \ee we start from formulation of the following: \begin{fact} For any operator acting on $n-k$ systems we have the following equality \be V^{(k)}X\ot \mathbf{1}_{n-k+1\ldots n}V^{(k)}=\tr_{(k)}(X)V^{(k)}, \ee where $\mathbf{1}_{n-k+1\ldots n}$ is the identity operator on $k$ last subsystems, while the operator $X$ on first $n-k$. \end{fact} In particular cases, when $k=1,2$, we have respectively \be V^{(1)}X\otimes \mathbf{1}_nV^{(1)}=\tr_{n-1}(X)V^{(1)}, \qquad V^{(2)}X\ot \mathbf{1}_{n-1,n}V^{(2)}=\tr_{n-3,n-2}(X)V^{(2)}. \ee Now we prove Fact~\ref{kpartr}: \begin{proof} It is enough to show that expression~\eqref{kpareq} holds for $k=1$ and then use below argumentation iteratively.
+Introducing notation $\tr_{(k)}=\tr_{n-2k+1,\ldots,n-k}$, denoting the partial trace over a set $\{n-2k+1,\ldots,n-k\}$ of particles, and recalling the notation \be V^{(k)}:=V^{t_{n}}_{n-2k+1,n}V^{t_{n-1}}_{n-2k+2,n-1}\cdots V^{t_{n-k+1}}_{n-k,n-k+1} \ee we start from formulation of the following: \begin{fact} For any operator acting on $n-k$ systems we have the following equality \be V^{(k)}X\ot \mathbf{1}_{n-k+1\ldots n}V^{(k)}=\tr_{(k)}(X)V^{(k)}, \ee where $\mathbf{1}_{n-k+1\ldots n}$ is the identity operator on $k$ last subsystems, while the operator $X$ on first $n-k$. \end{fact} In particular cases, when $k=1,2$, we have respectively \be \ee

+Now we prove Fact~\ref{kpartr}: \begin{proof} It is enough to show that expression~\eqref{kpareq} holds for $k=1$ and then use the argumentation below iteratively.
 Using identity $V^{(1)}=dP_+$, where $P_+$ is the projector on maximally entangled state and $d$ is the dimension of local Hilbert space, we write \be